jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 #### Question 6: Characteristics and Functions of Data Types in ML (501.KE5)

-*In machine learning, the nature and structure of your data can greatly influence the effectiveness of the model.
-Discuss the characteristics and functions of structured, unstructured, labeled, and unlabeled data.
-Explain how each data type can be utilized in the creation and training of machine learning models, and provide examples of scenarios where one may be preferred over the others.*
+*Discuss the characteristics and functions of structured, unstructured, labeled, and unlabeled data.
+Explain how each data type can be utilized in the creation and training of machine learning models, providing examples.*

 *Your answer here.*